birfan/BaristaDatasets/README.md

 ## Trained Models

-*barista-datasets-and-trained-models* release contains the Barista Datasets, adapted code for models and the best trained models corresponding to the reported results (in Irfan et al., under review) for each baseline on the Barista Datasets.
+*barista-datasets-and-trained-models* release contains the Barista Datasets, adapted code for models and the best trained models corresponding to the reported results (in Irfan & Belpaeme, under review) for each baseline on the Barista Datasets.
 Profile Memory and Seq2Seq models have only the last task of the datasets (i.e., task 7 in Barista or task 8 in Personalised Barista Datasets), because the trained models are very large in size.
-Key-Value Memory Network was only trained with one hop, due to the vast amount of time required for training.
+Key-Value Memory Network was only trained with one hop, due to the vast amount of time required for training. *performance_results* contains the per-response accuracy of each trained model on the Barista Datasets.

 ## License